 Since Dutch producer trio Kraak & Smaak released their first album “Boogie Angst” in 2005, the boys have certainly made a name for themselves as a steady and well-respected force in today’s international music scene.
 Whether having their productions played by clubs, DJs and radios the world over, or playing themselves in big festivals both as a DJ formation or with a live band setup, to launching their own label Boogie Angst in 2014, Kraak & Smaak have ascended the ranks to become a dance phenomenon that appeals both to fans of electronic music and of funk & disco.

-In 2003, UK label Jalapeno Records released the project’s initial 12″s, followed by several remixes and their debut album “Boogie Angst” in 2005.
+UK label Jalapeno Records signed Kraak & Smaak in 2o03, going on to release the project’s initial 12″s, followed by several remixes and their debut album “Boogie Angst” in 2005.
 Initially the Kraak & Smaak live band was put together solely as a one-off promotional tool for the first full-length.
 But at the premiere show in Amsterdam their energetic mix of funk, disco and house produced such a positive reaction that it was clear they had a winning formula.
 Their set-up combined the fat club sound of their releases with live musicians and male and female vocalists, to explosive effects.

-Throughout 2006 and 2007, their shows took them to festivals such as the Pinkpop, Sziget, SXSW, Miami’s Winter Music Conference, Coachella, Bonnaroo and New York’s CMJ.
+Throughout 2006 and 2007, Kraak & Smaak traveeld the globe, hitting festivals such as the Pinkpop, Sziget, SXSW, Miami’s Winter Music Conference, Coachella, Bonnaroo and New York’s CMJ.
 Music by Kraak & Smaak was used in TV series such as “Grey’s Anatomy”, “Men In Trees”, “What About Brian?”, and names such as Jamiroquai or Kruder & Dorfmeister remixed their tracks.

-Second album “Plastic People” drops in 2008, and off that album, the hit single “Squeeze Me” makes for an even more rapid rise of Kraak & Smaak internationally: the acclaimed UK dance magazine IDJ labels K&S a “Must-see live act”, together with big guns such as the Chemical Brothers, Moby and The Prodigy.
-The band subsequently performs at the ‘holy grail of festivals’ Glastonbury in the UK, Lowlands in the Netherlands and again Europe’s biggest festival, Sziget.
-During a five-week live tour across the USA they perform at Jimmy Kimmel‘s late night show on ABC television.
+The outfit’s second album “Plastic People” dropped in 2008, and off that album, the hit single “Squeeze Me” made for an even faster rise of Kraak & Smaak internationally: the acclaimed UK dance magazine IDJ labeled them a “Must-see live act”, together with big guns such as the Chemical Brothers, Moby and The Prodigy.
+The band subsequently performed at the ‘holy grail of festivals’ Glastonbury in the UK, Lowlands in the Netherlands and again Europe’s biggest festival, Sziget.
+During a five-week live tour across the USA they performed at Jimmy Kimmel‘s late night show on ABC television.
 Even Kanye West declares himself a fan.
-And to top things off, the European Border Breakers Award (EBBA) is won, together with none other than Adele.
+And to top things off, they won the European Border Breakers Award (EBBA), together with none other than Adele.

-The next years, the upward trend of K&S is continued and solidified with the albums “Electric Hustle” in 2011 and “Chrome Waves” in 2013.
-Again live tours are mapped and carried out in the USA, as are a second visit to UK’s Glastonbury festival and shows at Detroit Movement, Sziget and Exit.
-First steps are taken in Latin-America and Asia too.
-By the time “Juicy Fruit” drops in 2016, Kraak & Smaakhas grown into a renowned international crossover live act that will tear apart many a club or festival, whether a dance, jazz , rock or pop one.
+The upward trend of K&S continued and solidified in the following years, with albums “Electric Hustle” released in 2011 and “Chrome Waves” in 2013.
+Again live tours were mapped and carried out in the USA, as were a second visit to UK’s Glastonbury festival and shows at Detroit Movement, Sziget and Exit.
+First steps were also taken in Latin-America and Asia too.
+By the time “Juicy Fruit” dropped in 2016, Kraak & Smaak had grown into a renowned international crossover act that will tear apart many a club or festival, whether a dance, jazz , rock or pop one.